 So React Native is the best, but it is "the best of the worst" kind of "best".
 The simple truth is: there is no and there is never going to be any cross-platform iOS/Android framework that will allow building applications with the same quality as a fully native solution.
 Here are the benefits you can expect to get if you decide to go with React Native on your project:

-Around 30% savings in development cost comparing to building two applications separately for iOS and Android.
+Around 30% savings in development cost compared to building two applications separately for iOS and Android.
 This number is approximate and will vary from project to project, but it will never be even close to 50%.
 Developers will still have to test on both platforms, deal with quirks and limitations on both platforms and adapt UI to both platforms.

 Faster prototyping.
 It is arguable, but from my experience it is faster to build something with React Native, comparing to native.
 Also, this "something" will work on both iOS and Android.

-Same codebase for iOS and Android is a pro in its own right.
+The same codebase for iOS and Android is a pro in its own right.
 A good looking application will end up with a bunch of

 if (Platform.OS === 'something')here and there in UI layer.
 But at least business logic can be easily reused and covered with unit tests.
 To get this advantage you'll need a well-designed architecture.